-I’m Suzanne Lieurance, The Working Writer’s Coach and president of the club.
-I can show you how to turn your love of writing into a part time or full time career.
-Simply become a member of the club (it’s free) and you’ll gain immediate access to a wealth of articles,[continue reading...]
+I’m Suzanne Lieurance, The Working Writer’s Coach and Director of the Working Writer’s Club.
+Do you want to turn your love of writing into a part time or full time career?
+Then become a member of our writer’s club (it’s free) and you’ll gain immediate access to a wealth of[continue reading...]

 Read a recent interview with Suzanne Lieurance, the Working Writer’s Coach, that is part of an “Ask the Expert” series at Pen and Prosper. .
 You’ll learn more about creative coaching, and the one thing you can do to fast-track your writing for 2017.

 Previously, in Part 3 of this series on how to write a memoir, you were challenged to WRITE.
 In this session, Part 4, we will discover what to do with all (or at least some) of those notes.
 Were you surprised to learn things about yourself and others as you

 Register now for this exciting and informative writer’s workshop presented by author and full time freelance writer Melissa Abramovitz.
 About the Workshop Many freelance writers aspire to publish articles and short stories in well-known magazines they regularly see on newsstands – like Good Housekeeping, Shape, Men’s Fitness, Better Homes and

 by Amy O’Quinn Years ago, I bought a discarded book at a library sale with the low-key title—Joan: Free Lance Writer by Alice Ross Colver.
 The copyright was 1948, which explained the two-word styling of the term ‘freelance.’
 It was the story of a young female college graduate who

 Fearless Writing As a writing coach, I meet people all the time who want to become freelance writers, but they let fear keep them from starting or expanding a writing career.
 The truth is, the freelance writing life just isn’t right for most people.
 At least not traditional freelance writing,